sinch/docs/docs/tutorials/tutorials-java/tutorial-java-send-sms.md

 ---
 title: Send an SMS to one or more ad-hoc recipients
-excerpt: >-
-  In this tutorial, you'll learn the basics of sending an SMS from a Java application.
+excerpt: Learn the basics of sending an SMS from a Java application.
 ---
 This tutorial will walk you through the steps to send an SMS using Sinch's Java SDK from a server or command line application.

 ## Prerequisites

-Before starting, please make sure that:
+Before starting, make sure that:

  - You have created your Sinch account
  - The right version of the JDK is installed on your computer